Kategoria

 Kategoria (ka-te-go’-ri-a): Opening the secret wickedness of one’s adversary before his [or her] face.

 I had been trying for years to make something of myself.
 It had to do with landing a prestigious job—maybe working for “Dilly’s Doilies” running a doily press.
 I had interviewed there and failed.
 The interview was my downfall.
 When they asked me in my interview what doilies are made of, I panicked.
 I wasn’t sure, I had never thought about it.
 I didn’t even know what a doily was—yes—that’s true.
 In my smug self-confidence, I thought if I was asked what a doily is made of, the answer would somehow magically come to me.
 So, when I was actually asked, I flubbed the answer big time.
-So, I said “toilet paper?”
-“Doily” and “toilet” had the same “oi” sound, so there must be some kind of connection.
+So, I said “toilet paper?
+‘Doily’ and ‘toilet’ have the same ‘oi’ sound, so there must be some kind of connection.”
 Boy, was I wrong.
 They threw me out and told me to get therapy.
 I was devastated.

-I was starting to think I was destined for greatness when I enrolled in the local community college.
-My adviser had told me if it wasn’t for open admission, I’d be sitting on a blanket on the sidewalk holding out a styrofoam cup, and asking for spare change.
+I had gone to doily interview because I was starting to think I was destined for greatness.
+I had enrolled in the local community college.
+My adviser had told me if it wasn’t for open admissions, I’d be sitting on a blanket on the sidewalk holding out a styrofoam cup asking for spare change.
 I didn’t know what to say, but I agreed with her.
-So, I kept a blanket and a styrofoam cup in the trunk of my car, just in case the community college changed its admission requirements.
+I kept a blanket and a styrofoam cup in the trunk of my car, just in case the community college changed its admission requirements.

 Anyway, as I was leaving Dilly’s Doilies the day of my interview, I was looking for Human Resources so I could punch the Director.
 I was that kind of guy.
 If things didn’t go my way, I punched somebody.
 Often, I punched my little brother.
 But this time I knew who to go after: the Director of Human Resources who had set me up with the doily question.
 I was going to punch him.
 I was going to sneak into his office, hide under his desk, and spring out and punch him.

-But I noticed something when I got into his.
-There was a half-smoked joint in his ashtray.
+But I noticed something when I got into hi office.
+I ransacked his desk and found a half-smoked joint in a cough-drop tin in his middle desk drawer.
 It was 1959 and this was serious business.
 He could go to prison for 10 years.
-He was a lunatic, but now I had him.
+He thought he was made of Teflon, but now I had him.
+This would stick!
 The half-smoked joint was my job ticket!
 When he came back I waved the joint at him and said in a taunting voice “Now it doesn’t matter what doilies are made of!
 You’re going to give me a job!”
 He said, “When hell freezes over!
 That’s not mine.
 Get out of here or I’ll call the police!”
 I said “Not so fast” and held up the one- pound bag of weed I had found in his desk.

 He started begging and I punched him.
 He offered me the job, and I took it.